godotengine/godot-docs/classes/class_viewport.rst

 - void **update_worlds** **(** **)**

-Force update of the 2D and 3D worlds.
+Forces update of the 2D and 3D worlds.

 .. _class_Viewport_warp_mouse:

 - void **warp_mouse** **(** :ref:`Vector2<class_vector2>` to_position **)**

-Warp the mouse to a position, relative to the viewport.
+Warps the mouse to a position relative to the viewport.